The Academic Committee of the PhD programme will assess the progress of all PhD students every year, in June or July.

-Only the following cases are exempted from the annual assessment:
+Only the following cases are exempt from the annual assessment:

 • First-year students.
-The thesis project, which is submitted in June, is used for their first-year assessment.
+The thesis project submitted and defended in June serves as their first-year assessment.

-• Students who have submitted their thesis for external evaluation as they have already fulfilled the objective of completing the first full draft of the doctoral thesis.
+• Students who have submitted their thesis for external evaluation will receive a positive evaluation automatically, as they have already completed the first full draft of the doctoral thesis.

-• Students who have requested the interruption of their studies during the academic year.
+• Students who have formally requested the interruption of their studies during the academic year.

 What is assessed?

-• Activities document: The activities document is a personalised document where all the training activities are registered that will be carried out over the course of your doctoral studies.
-These activities have to be authorised by the thesis tutor/director.
-Access to the TCSO module must be done through the 'Campus Global'
+• Activities document: This document registers all the training activities carried out over the course of your doctoral studies (attendance to courses, conferences, workshops, etc).
+These activities have to be authorised by the thesis supervisor.

 What are the possible grades?